-Description of quantified economy-wide emission reduction target: any other information^{a,b}

-^{a} Reporting by a developed country Party on the information specified in the common tabular format does not prejudge the position of other Parties with regard to the treatment of units from market-based mechanisms under the Convention or other market-based mechanisms towards achievement of quantified economy-wide emission reduction targets.
+Description of quantified economy-wide emission reduction target: any other informationa,b a Reporting by a developed country Party on the information specified in the common tabular format does not prejudge the position of other Parties with regard to the treatment of units from market-based mechanisms under the Convention or other market-based mechanisms towards achievement of quantified economy-wide emission reduction targets.

-^b This information could include information on the domestic legal status of the target or the total assigned amount of emission units for the period for reaching a target.
+b This information could include information on the domestic legal status of the target or the total assigned amount of emission units for the period for reaching a target.
 Some of this information is presented in the narrative part of the biennial report.

-Table 3 Progress in achievement of the quantified economy-wide emission reduction target: information on mitigation actions and their effects г - - - - - - - - - - - - - - - - - - - 1 r 1 T Г г Name of mitigation action ^a Sector(s) affected ^b GHG(s) affected Objective and/or activity affected Type of instrument ^c Status of implementation ^d Brief description ^e Start year of implementation Implementing entity or entities CO2 Emission Trading System (ETS) Energy CO 2 Cost-optimisation of CO2 reduction efforts Regulatory Implemented The European Emission Trading system 2005 European Commission / National Government SDE+ and other financial incentives of renewables Energy CO 2 Stimulate the production of energy with renewable energy sources by subsidizing the as-yet unprofitable components of application Economic Fiscal Voluntary Agreement Implemented Use a combination/package of instrument: SDE+ and other financial incentives of renewables likeGreen investment, EIA/VAMIL, MEP, Coal covenant, BLOW covenant, energy tax 2003 National government, provincial government CO2 Emission Trading System & Long-term Agreement on Energy Efficiency for ETS enterprises (MEE) Energy, Industry/industria l processes CO 2 Cost-optimisation of CO2 reduction efforts Other (Economic) Implemented 2005 European Commission / National government Long-term Agreement on Energy Efficiency for non-ETS enterprises [MJA] & Fiscal measures for energy and other green investments Industry/industria l processes CO 2 Improving energy efficiency and reduce CO2 emissions Economic Fiscal Voluntary Agreement Regul atory Implemented Long-term Agreement on Energy Efficiency for non-ETS enterprises [MJA] & Fiscal measures for energy and other green investments [EIA, MIA, VAMIL] 2001 National government / provincial governments N2O Nitric acid production Industry/industria l processes N 2 O Reduction Programme Non- CO2 gases Economic Implemented Specific governmental programme to reduce non-CO2 gases (Dutch acronym ROB) 1998 National Government Decision biofuels as renewable energy for transport Transport CO 2 gases CO 2 To curb the CO 2 Regulatory Implemented The European Directive 2009/28/EG on renewable energy has been implemented into Dutch legislation.
-Dutch policy is aimed at maximising the share of advanced biofuels that needs to be blended with fossil sources of transport fuels 2009 European Commission / National government Efficient Driving Campaign & Trucks for future Transport CO 2 , CH 4 , N 2 C Increase the energy efficiency of driving by training and awareness Other (Other (Education)) Implemented The Dutch Eco Driving programme was started in 1999 and is based on a long-term strategy.
+Table 3 Progress in achievement of the quantified economy-wide emission reduction target: information on mitigation actions and their effects

+Name of mitigation action a Sector(s) affected b GHG(s) affected Objective and/or activity affected Type of instrument c Status of implementation d Brief description e Start year of implementation Implementing entity or entities CO2 Emission Trading System (ETS) Energy CO 2 Cost-optimisation of CO2 reduction efforts Regulatory Implemented The European Emission Trading system 2005 European Commission / National Government SDE+ and other financial incentives of renewables Energy CO 2 Stimulate the production of energy with renewable energy sources by subsidizing the as-yet unprofitable components of application Economic Fiscal Voluntary Agreement Implemented Use a combination/package of instrument: SDE+ and other financial incentives of renewables likeGreen investment, EIA/VAMIL, MEP, Coal covenant, BLOW covenant, energy tax 2003 National government, provincial government CO2 Emission Trading System & Long-term Agreement on Energy Efficiency for ETS enterprises (MEE) Energy, Industry/industria l processes CO 2 Cost-optimisation of CO2 reduction efforts Other (Economic) Implemented 2005 European Commission / National government Long-term Agreement on Energy Efficiency for non-ETS enterprises [MJA] & Fiscal measures for energy and other green investments Industry/industria l processes CO 2 Improving energy efficiency and reduce CO2 emissions Economic Fiscal Voluntary Agreement Regul atory Long-term Agreement on Energy Efficiency for non-ETS enterprises [MJA] & Fiscal measures for energy and other green investments [EIA, MIA, VAMIL] 2001 National government / provincial governments N2O Nitric acid production Industry/industria l processes N 2 O Reduction Programme Non- CO2 gases Economic Implemented Specific governmental programme to reduce non-CO2 gases (Dutch acronym ROB) 1998 National Government Decision biofuels as renewable energy for transport Image: second 2009 European Commission / National government Efficient Driving Campaign & Trucks for future Transport CO 2 , CH 4 , N 2 O Increase the energy efficiency of driving by training and awareness Other (Other (Education)) Implemented The Dutch Eco Driving programme was started in 1999 and is based on a long-term strategy.
 From 2010 onwards, the implementation of the program was designated to the Institute for Sustainable Mobility (IVDM) for a period of four years in order to achieve a transfer of the program to the market In the demonstration programme 'truck of the future', various measures are examined that allow companies from the transport sector to save fuel 1999 National government